UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: UMArm Demonstrations

-Soft robotic arms are structurally compliant, which is crucial for safe interaction with humans.
+\revcomment{2.4, 2.7, 4.6}{ Soft robotic arms are structurally compliant, which is crucial for safe interaction with humans.
 However, for a robotic arm to be precise and fast, it needs to have control over its structural stiffness.
 Otherwise, we might see oscillatory behavior or buckling under heavy load.
 UMArm can control the structural compliance on all 12 joints on the arm.
 This has granted the UMArm great flexibility to have safety and performance simultaneously.
-Figure \ref{fig:stack}C demonstrates UMArm's directional compliance control capability.
-Two similarly sharp objects (scissors and a screwdriver) are installed perpendicularly on the end effector.
-Then, we selectively stiffen some of the joints and relax the other joints to make UMArm structurally stiff along the scissors direction while soft along the screwdriver direction.
-This directional difference in stiffness can be demonstrated by a human operator holding a piece of paper and pushing it against the two sharp objects.
-Kitchen wax paper is used on the more rigid direction, while a napkin is used on the soft direction.
-As shown in Figure \ref{fig:stack}C, UMArm can poke through the strong wax paper with minimal displacement of the arm, while it cannot poke through a soft napkin along the soft direction.
+Figure \ref{fig:variable_stiffness} demonstrates UMArm's directional compliance control capability.}

+\revcomment{2.4, 2.7, 4.6}{ We 3D printed a two-direction spike and mounted it perpendicularly on the end-effector.
+By selectively stiffening certain joints and relaxing others, the UMArm was configured to be structurally stiff along one direction while remaining soft along the other direction.
+To observe this anisotropic stiffness, a Kinova Arm held a sheet of printer paper and pressed it against the spike. }

+\revcomment{2.4, 2.7, 4.6}{ Figure~\ref{fig:variable_stiffness} A1/B1 show the UMArm under the first stiffness profile, where the end-effector is stiff in the left–right direction and soft in the front–back direction.
+A2/B2 illustrate the inverse profile.
+In both cases, the printer paper was not penetrated when pressed against the soft direction, but was penetrated when pressed against the stiff direction. }

+\revcomment{2.4, 4.6}{ To further analyze UMArm’s variable stiffness capability, we would like to develop a modeling approach to quantitatively estimate directional compliance as a function of the arm’s configuration and actuator pressures.
+The structure of UMArm is fully compatible with the stiffness estimation method proposed by Bruder et al.~\cite{bruder2023increasing}.
+We adapted the principles of their approach and implemented a three-dimensional version tailored to UMArm. }